WEST HARRIS COUNTY REGIONAL WATER AUTHORITY

 Individual water districts continue to supply water to their customers, and all customers within the boundaries of the WHCRWA pay their fair share of the costs to construct new water delivery infrastructure and for the supply of surface water.
 There is a line item on your monthly water bill that identifies the fee charged by WHCRWA.

-WHCRWA Board of Directors is made up of nine directors who serve staggered four-year terms.
+WHCRWA is governed by a Board made up of nine directors who serve staggered four-year terms.
 Directors must have served as a director of one or more districts for at least four years.
 Learn more about how WHCRWA operates by visiting its web site [www.whcrwa.com] and by attending its regular meetings held at 6:00 PM on the second Wednesday of each month at 20111 Saums Road.
 WHCRWA also holds a town hall meeting in the fall of each year and publishes an annual newsletter, copies of which are posted at its site.

 UPCOMING MEETINGS